rajatpachauri/WeddingTemplate/README.md

 # WeddingTemplate
-this is a wedding template
+this is a wedding template build using simple HTML5 and CSS3